 That's where an advanced driver and vehicle monitoring solution can help.
 It can lessen the burden placed on managers to analyze fleet data and extract the information necessary to gain insights on where a vehicle is headed, all so you can make appropriate decisions regarding the vehicle before it's too late.

-Why Is Analyzing Fleet Data Important?
+Why Is Fleet Maintenance Analytics Important?

 With advanced driver and vehicle monitoring in place, fleet managers will be able to keep any size fleet running optimally, both in day-to-day use and over the long-term life of the vehicle.
 It does this by being able to predict and prevent vehicle breakdowns, leading to an efficient fleet, increased client satisfaction and more money staying in your pocket.